kode-lib/docker-code-server/README.md

 [code_server_version]-r[revision]-[variant]

 * `version`: The current version of the **code-server** package
 * `revision`: The current build revision.
 This number increments with 1 for each new release.
+Start with value of 1.
 * `variant`: Represents the image platform variant.
 Supported values are:
 ** **alpine**